Practical Shooting Association of the Czech Republic: Structure

+More than 20 level 3 competitions are held in the Czech Republic every year.

 Significant events

 In 2004, the IPSC European Handgun Championship was held at the shooting range in Opařany, near Tábor.
 The same shooting range hosted the IPSC European Shotgun Championship in 2009.
 In 2025, the first ever PCC (Pistol Caliber Carbine) and Mini Rifle Worldshoot Championships were held at the shooting ranges in Oblekovice and Hodonice near Znojmo.

+Successes of Czech shooters

+At the 2026 IPSC European Handgun Championship in Hungary, the Czech team, consisting of 94 sport shooters, won a historic 32 medals, including 12 gold.

+From IPSC Handgun World Shoots in 2025 the Czech delegation brought home a total of 10 medals – 1 gold, 4 silver and 5 bronze.